-Homepage More about TAHS TAHS History Current Governance Structure Steering Committee Collaborators and Partnerships Information for Participants Past Studies Clinical Testing Sites Media Participant Newsletters FAQs Ethics and Privacy Information Publications Resources for Researchers Data Request Instructions TAHS questionnaires & Data dictionaries Data Request Forms Contact Us Menu Homepage More about TAHS TAHS History Current Governance Structure Steering Committee Collaborators and Partnerships Information for Participants Past Studies Clinical Testing Sites Media Participant Newsletters FAQs Ethics and Privacy Information Publications Resources for Researchers Data Request Instructions TAHS questionnaires & Data dictionaries Data Request Forms Contact Us Welcome, Researchers The Tasmanian Longitudinal Health Study welcomes the interest and research proposals to use our data sets from outside researchers.
-Proposals can involve using pre-existing de-identified data sets from the TAHS or using the TAHS biospecimens.
+Homepage More about TAHS TAHS Participants History of TAHS Current Governance Structure Collaborators and Partnerships Information for Participants 7th-Decade Follow-up Clinical Testing Sites Ethics and Data Handling FAQs Participant Newsletters Resources for Researchers Data Request Instructions TAHS Questionnaires & Data Dictionaries Data Request Forms Publications Media Events Contact Us Menu Homepage More about TAHS TAHS Participants History of TAHS Current Governance Structure Collaborators and Partnerships Information for Participants 7th-Decade Follow-up Clinical Testing Sites Ethics and Data Handling FAQs Participant Newsletters Resources for Researchers Data Request Instructions TAHS Questionnaires & Data Dictionaries Data Request Forms Publications Media Events Contact Us Welcome, Researchers The TAHS welcomes the use of our data sets by outside researchers.
+Pre-existing de-identified data sets or biospecimens can be made available to researchers and students.
 However, the TAHS has strict practices and policies regarding the use and sharing of biospecimens across academic institutions.
-If biospecimens are required, the applicant must first consult with Prof. Shyamali Dharmage, the TAHS Principal Investigator, to determine the feasibility of using TAHS biospecimens in potential collaborative research.
-Use of TAHS data terms and conditions Before requesting access to the TAHS de-identified data sets, please review the TAHS policies form and make sure that your institution can agree with the terms and conditions as written.
-All researchers requesting TAHS data sets must complete a Study Proposal form and have the approval of the TAHS steering committee.
-The Study Proposal is used to determine whether your research proposal is feasible and whether we have the data sets needed to answer your research objectives.
-Forms to be completed by the applicant TAHS Policies form Study Proposal form Please email all the completed forms to email@example.com.
-The application will be forwarded to the steering committee to review.
-The steps in the application process to use TAHS data Step 1: Review the available TAHS resource What has been measured in the TAHS?The TAHS resource contains key respiratory outcomes, collected at multiple time points that comprise of parent-completed and self-completed questionnaires of probands, siblings and parents.
-The probands also completed a questionnaire for their offspring at 2 time points.In addition to respiratory outcomes. the TAHS also collected environmental data, other clinical measurements, and biological samples across the follow up studies.Click here to see what data are available Step 2: Review the TAHS Policies form Step 3: Submit a Study Proposal Tips for a successful Study Proposal application:A clear research rationale.Present a Directed Acyclic Graph (DAG) to demonstrate which TAHS data will be required for the project.Clear statistical approaches to analyse data.
-Step 4: Submit a Data Request form Once the steering committee has approved the research plan, you may use the Data Request form(s) to request the specific data sets/variables outlined in the research proposal.You may access all of the TAHS questionnaires (including laboratory booklets) and data dictionaries from the 1958 study to the most recent completed study in 2016 by clicking here.
-Step 5: Receiving TAHS data The person designated to receive the TAHS data will receive a Cloudstor link to securely download data file(s) from the TAHS data manager, Dr. Gayan Bowatte (firstname.lastname@example.org).
-Datasets will be delivered in STATA format (or Excel format to use with other statistical packages if required) Project completion & Data sharing After the projects have been completed, the researchers are expected to return any secondary variables created (additional variables that were created using the TAHS data sets/variables) to the data manager within 1 month of their publication.
-In this way, the contribution of such new secondary variables helps to advance the progress and utilization of TAHS data to its maximum potential.
-The growth of the TAHS dataset will ensure that a more robust dataset will be available for future research.Please contact Dr. Gayan Bowatte (email@example.com) for information on returning secondary variables.
+If biospecimens are required, the applicant must first consult with Prof. Shyamali Dharmage, the TAHS Principal Investigator, to determine the feasibility of using TAHS biospecimens in collaborative research.
+Use of TAHS data terms and conditions Before requesting access to the TAHS de-identified data sets, please review the TAHS Publication Policies and confirm that your institution can agree with the terms and conditions as written.
+All researchers requesting TAHS data sets must complete a Study Proposal form for approval of the TAHS steering committee.
+The Study Proposal is used to determine whether your research proposal is feasible and whether our data is appropriate to meet your study objectives.
+Application process to use TAHS data Step 1: Review the available TAHS resources The TAHS resource contains key respiratory outcomes, collected at multiple time points that comprise of parent-completed and self-completed questionnaires of probands, siblings and parents.
+The probands also completed a questionnaire for their offspring at 2 time points.
+Lung function assessments were also undertaken at various timepoints.
+In addition to respiratory outcomes, the TAHS also collected environmental data, other clinical measurements, and biological samples across the follow up studies.Click here to see what data are available.Please review the TAHS Publication Policies, and ensure you can comply with these.
+Step 2: Develop a study proposal Develop a proposal on the study proposal template and send it to the TAHS data manager, Dr Gayan Bowatte (email@example.com), for approval.Tips for a successful Study Proposal application:A clear research rationale.Present a Directed Acyclic Graph (DAG) to demonstrate which TAHS data will be required for the project.Clear statistical approaches to analyse data.Download a study proposal template hereDownload example of an approved research proposal here Step 3: Submit the data request form Submit the appropriate Data Request form(s) to request the specific data sets/variables outlined in your research proposal.You may access all of the TAHS questionnaires (including laboratory booklets) and data dictionaries from the 1968 study to the most recent completed study in 2016 by clicking here.
+Step 4: Receiving TAHS data The requested data will be sent securely to the email address entered into the data request form.
+Datasets will be delivered in STATA format (or Excel format to use with other statistical packages if required) Please email all data enquiries to the TAHS data manager, Dr Gayan Bowatte (firstname.lastname@example.org).
+Project completion & Data sharing After your project has been completed, you are expected to return any secondary variables created (additional variables that were created using the TAHS data sets/variables) to the data manager within 1 month of their publication.
+The contribution of such new secondary variables helps to advance the utilisation of TAHS data, ensuring that a more robust dataset will be available for future research.Please contact Dr. Gayan Bowatte (email@example.com) for information on returning secondary variables.